thomashirtz/mosaic/README.md

   <img width="450" alt="Example from the 99-Shape Database of the LEMS at Brown University" src="./scripts/output.png">
 </div>

+Further research and comparisons conducted by Suk et al. in their paper ["Rectangular Decomposition of Binary Images"](https://library.utia.cas.cz/separaty/2012/ZOI/suk-rectangular%20decomposition%20of%20binary%20images.pdf) have underscored the exceptional efficiency of the GDM technique.
+Their studies, which benchmarked various methods for binary image decomposition, concluded that the approach adopted by Spiliotis and Mertzios stands out for its optimal balance between computational speed and the quality of results.
+This makes this repository not only a powerful tool for image analysis tasks but also the preferred choice for applications demanding high performance and accuracy.

+## How the Algorithm Works

+The GQM technique utilizes a step-by-step process to decompose 2D binary images into rectangular blocks.
+Here's a breakdown of how the algorithm operates:

+**Step 1: Identifying Object Level Intervals**
+- For each line `y` in the image, the algorithm identifies intervals of contiguous foreground pixels, referred to as "object level intervals."

+**Step 2: Comparing Intervals with Previous Blocks**
+- The algorithm then compares these intervals to existing blocks that were identified up to the previous line (`y - 1`).
+This step determines if an interval is part of an existing block or if it marks the start of a new block.

+**Step 3: Initiating New Blocks**
+- If an interval does not align with any existing block, it signifies the start of a new block.
+This new block is initialized based on the interval's position.

+**Step 4: Extending Existing Blocks**
+- When an interval matches with an existing block, the algorithm extends the block to include the new interval, marking the block's end at line `y`.

+This iterative process allows this algorithm to efficiently group contiguous foreground regions into rectangular blocks, optimizing both the speed and accuracy of binary image decomposition.

 ## Installation

 You can install Mosaic using pip: